Photos courtesy of ©NYU Photo Bureau: Creighton

 New York, NY 10012

-Professor Yaw Nyarko, Director of NYU Africa House, invites you to join him for a special conversation with the President and Chairman of the Board of Directors of the African Export-Import Bank (Afreximbank), Dr. Benedict O. Oramah.
-Dr. Oramah’s keynote lecture, organized by NYU Africa House and NYU Development Research Institute (DRI), will explore the resilient and thriving nature of African economies.
-The event brings together distinguished NYU faculty members, students, business leaders, investors, the diplomatic community, and members of the African Diaspora.
+On October 10th, 2017, Professor Yaw Nyarko, Director of NYU Africa House, invited guests to join him for a special conversation with the President and Chairman of the Board of Directors of the African Export-Import Bank (Afreximbank), Dr. Benedict O. Oramah.
+Dr. Oramah’s keynote lecture, organized by NYU Africa House and NYU Development Research Institute (DRI), explored the resilient and thriving nature of African economies.
+The event brought together distinguished NYU faculty members, students, business leaders, investors, the diplomatic community, and members of the African Diaspora.

 Dr. Benedict Oramah